QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - How do you write test Plan?
 - How do you write test cases?
 - What are the components of a good bug?
+- What are the differences between unit testing and E2E testing?
+- What is the role the assertion in the automation testing?
+- What's the POM and Why POM is important in automation testing?
+- How do you handle the timeout in the automation testing?
+(Selenium, Playwright, etc.)
+- What are the differents among 'before', 'beforeEach', 'beforeAll', 'after', 'afterEach', 'afterAll' in the automation testing?
+- How do you handle testing flakiness?
+  - Use the wait strategy
+  - Use the retry mechanism
+  - Use unique selectors
+- What are the common challenges in automation testing implementation?
+  - Which framework to use
+  - How to locate the elements
+  - Wait strategy
+  - How to setup and train your team
+- How do you handle API testing?
+  - Use the Postman
+  - Use the RestAssured
+-

 ## Coding Questions
 - Write a program to reverse a string